NCCR-SYNAPSY/neurodatapub/README.md

     2.  creation of a datalad dataset only,
     3.  publication of an existing datalad dataset only,

-`NeuroDataPub` is a Python 3.8 that can be easily installed with `pip` as follows:
+`NeuroDataPub` is a Python 3.8 package that can be easily installed with `pip` as follows:

 ```bash
 pip install "git+https://github.com/NCCR-SYNAPSY/neurodatapub.git"